build-trust/ockam-documentation/reference/libraries/rust/nodes.md

 However, many of these protocols require multiple steps and have complicated internal state that must be managed with care.
 It can be quite challenging to make them simple to use, secure, and platform independent.

-Ockam <mark style="color:blue;">Nodes</mark> and <mark style="color:blue;">Workers</mark> help hide this complexity and decouple from the host environment - to provide simple interfaces for stateful and asynchronous message-based protocols.
+Ockam [<mark style="color:blue;">Nodes and Workers</mark>](https://docs.ockam.io/reference/command/nodes) help hide this complexity and decouple from the host environment - to provide simple interfaces for stateful and asynchronous message-based protocols.

 ## Nodes

-An Ockam Node is any program that can interact with other Ockam Nodes using various Ockam Protocols like Ockam [Routing](routing.md) and Ockam Secure Channels.
+An Ockam Node is any program that can interact with other Ockam Nodes using various Ockam Protocols like Ockam [<mark style="color:blue;">Routing</mark>](routing.md) and Ockam Secure Channels.

 Using the Ockam Rust crates, you can easily turn any application into a lightweight Ockam Node.
 This flexible approach allows your to build secure by design applications that can run efficiently on tiny microcontrollers or scale horizontally in cloud environments.

-Rust based Ockam Nodes run very lightweight, concurrent, stateful actors called Ockam [Workers](nodes.md#workers).
+Rust based Ockam Nodes run very lightweight, concurrent, stateful actors called Ockam [<mark style="color:blue;">Workers</mark>](nodes.md#workers).
 Using Ockam Routing, a node can deliver messages from one worker to another local worker.
 Using Ockam Transports, nodes can also route messages to workers on other remote nodes.

 A node requires an asynchronous runtime to concurrently execute workers.
 The default Ockam Node implementation uses `tokio`, a popular asynchronous runtime in the Rust ecosystem.
 We also support Ockam Node implementations for various `no_std` embedded targets.